renaissance-publishing/renaissance/content/chapters/37-quick-reference.md

 - Touch Only Attacks: either COO+SOM+SOM or Unarmed Combat (no proficiency required)
 - Indicate-Only Attacks: either 3×COO ir Ranged Weapons (no proficiency required)
 - Multiple Weapons
-  - Multiple attacks with multiple weapons: -10 penalty ("flat" penalty, *not* per additoinal weapon)
+  - Multiple attacks with multiple weapons: -10 penalty ("flat" penalty, *not* per additional weapon)
   - Multiple targets with multiple attacks: -10 penalty ("flat" penalty, *not* per additional target)
   - Attack using your *off-hand*: -10 penalty if weapon has *Off-Hand* tag, -20 penalty if it does not.
 - Unarmed Attacks: